mschachter/dataliteracyhub/website/pages/pages-root-folder/index.md

 widget1:
   title: "Learn Data Science"
   url: '/apply'
-  image: frontpage_widget_learn.png
+  image: frontpage_widget_learn_302x182_plots.png
   text: 'We teach Math, Programming, and Data from the ground up.
 Whether student or working professional, our <a href="/curriculum/">curriculum</a> fits you.'

 widget2:
   title: "Teach People"
   url: '/volunteer/'
   text: 'Transfer your knowledge!
 We are looking for volunteers, and teaching is a requirement for advancing students.'
-  image: frontpage_widget_teach_302x182.jpg
+  image: frontpage_widget_teach_302x182_inverted.jpg

 widget3:
-  title: "Our Philosophy"
+  title: "Our Mission"
   url: '/start_a_hub'
   image: frontpage_widget_philosophy_302x182.png
   text: 'Maximize intellectual growth and minimize burnout.
 Keep classes affordable, small, and personalized.
-Be nonprofit.'
+Be nonprofit and open-source.'

 permalink: /index.html
 ---

 <script>
-startNetwork();
+startNetwork(5);
 </script>

 <div id="videoModal" class="reveal-modal large" data-reveal="">